Nimdy/detect-FPS-hackers/README.md

 The average accuracy is 90%
 The average target box locations hit: Head: 40% Body: 60% Limbs: <1%
 ```
-Now if any player stats reflect way outside the normal - then flag for possible cheating and review
+Now if any player stats trigger outside the trend baseline - then flag for possible cheating and review

 Let’s say the cheater stats are: